Students and postdocs

 - Chenhao Tan, Ph.D.
 2016 → assistant professor, University of Colorado-Boulder deferred for postdoc at UW with Noah Smith

-Thesis (the 7th longest title in the department so far): Computational approaches to understanding human behavior from online social interactions: Language and communities
+Thesis (the 7th longest title in the department at the time): Computational approaches to understanding human behavior from online social interactions: Language and communities

 Undergraduate co-authors